rechutox/countries-react/README.md

 ## 👻 Known issues

-- In the countries list, sometimes the flag will get misaligned.
+- ~~In the countries list, sometimes the flag will get misaligned.~~ FIXED.
-- The API will throw a 404 if the search query has no matches.
+- ~~The API will throw a 404 if the search query has no matches.
   This will raise an error notification and scare my poor users.
-  Possible fix: Disable the notification (B-but, what if we get a real error??).
+  Possible fix: Disable the notification (B-but, what if we get a real error??).~~.
+FIXED.